Skeid Fotball: Honours

-2020 season
+2020 -

-On January 6, Skeid signed Gard Holme as the new head coach following the relegation from OBOS-ligaen in 2019.
-Skeid also lost 8 players from the most used starting lineup in 2019 (some signed by other clubs while others hanged up their boots), and due to a strict economy Skeid signed new players from 2. and 3. divisjon.
+Skeid startet the year 2020 with a new head coach, when Gard Holme signed on to lead the squad on January 6.
+He took over a team that lost 8 players from the most used starting lineup in 2019, and due to a strict economy Skeid only signed new players from 2. and 3.
+Division.

-The season was put on hold at the start of the year due to the COVID-19 pandemic, and did not start until July.
-When it first started it was with a reduced schedule, with the 14 teams in the division facing each other once, with the top 7 teams going into a Promotion Playoff, while the bottom 7 teams would be going into a Relegation Playoff.

-During the season Skeid played home games at 3 different venues due to problematic circumstances regarding the artificial turf at Nordre Åsen.
-Therefore, Skeid played some home games at Valhall Arena and LSK-Hallen.
+The season was put on a hold at the start of the year due to the COVID-19 pandemic, and did not start until July, when it started with a reduced schedule.
+During the season, Skeid played homegames at 3 different venues due to problematic circumstances regarding the artificial turf at Nordre Åsen.